SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 ### Upgrading from the Docker image

 [[info]]
-| If you're upgrading with an Oracle database or you're using non-default plugins, you can reuse your extensions volume from the previous version to avoid moving plugins or drivers.
-If you have any SonarSource language analyzers in your extensions volume, you need to remove them before upgrading.
+| If you're upgrading with an Oracle database or you're using additional plugins, you can reuse your extensions volume from the previous version to avoid moving plugins or drivers.
+Use the [Compatibility Matrix](https://docs.sonarqube.org/display/PLUG/Plugin+Version+Matrix) to ensure that your plugins are compatible with your version.
+Analysis of all languages provided by your edition is available by default without plugins.

 To upgrade SonarQube using the Docker image: